 However, this letter was a cock up by TW.
 The number given to residents to contact SW’s Lionel Hutchins was the wrong person as they make clear in this email below.

 Now TW wish to send out a further letter with the correct details, but as we understand residents of St Martin’s plain have not received the letter yet.

 Now in case TW received bad press, they pre-prepared an advance statement to give to the press.

 And in Oct 2018 the residents contacted BBC South East

 Now it is not just the residents on St Martin’s plan who are having backing up issues.
 Those who live in St Mark’s Close, Cheriton have issue’s too.

-It is clear from emails that the issue might not be resolved until May 2019.
+It is clear from emails that the issue will not be resolved until May 2019, and that a road closure for up to 16 weeks will be necessary.
 So raw sewerage backing up in residents toilets and baths may last a whole year; which is simply NOT acceptable.

 Now as far as we know not a single Cllr has lifted a finger to help the residents.